adulu-bang/NetStream-Caravel/README.md

 Within the overall system, Caravel provides programmability and system control, while NetStream functions as a dedicated hardware accelerator for packet processing.
 This separation enables efficient and scalable edge networking solutions.

-### Area Constraints

-The present NetStream datapath has been synthesized and taken through initial ASIC flow attempts, and it has been found that the core packet-processing pipeline is compact and suitable for integration within the Caravel user project area (~10 mm²).

----

 ## Block Diagram Of Architecture
 ![Block Diagram](docs/images/final_BD_netstream.png)